Arjuna-P-Sharma/Arjuna-P-Sharma/README.md

 - 👋 Hi, I’m @Arjuna-P-Sharma
-- 👀 I’m interested in tthe following areas robotics ,swarm control ,spacecraft-engineering and cybersecurity.
+- 👀 I’m interested in the following areas robotics ,swarm control ,spacecraft-engineering and cybersecurity.
 - 🌱 I’m currently studying Mechanical engineering at the RWTH Aachen University.
 - 💞️ I’m looking to collaborate at the moment on : everything related to ROS and Space-ROS.
 - 📫 How to reach me : WIP